-- Institutions and legal frameworks reflect and support racism within society - Intersectionality describes the very specific types of racism and discrimination faced by Black and minority ethnic women8 - Racism is so ingrained in our way of life that many people find it difficult to see how widespread it is; when we look more closely, we can see that things which appear normal often have a racist impact (i.e. creating or maintaining racism and racial inequalities) - It's difficult to persuade white people to tackle racism, because even if they are concerned about it, the advantages it brings make it hard to see why they should take specific actions; they have to be able to see why it's in their interest to do so ('interest convergence') - The voices of people who experience racism should be at the forefront when aiming to tackle it, and change can only happen this way from the ground up
+- There is no such thing as race, biologically the concepts of whiteness and race are constructed by society, with whiteness bringing certain advantages to people who are perceived by others as white (white privilege, which at its most basic is freedom from the impact of racism) - Institutions and legal frameworks reflect and support racism within society - Intersectionality describes the very specific types of racism and discrimination faced by Black and minority ethnic women10 - Racism is so ingrained in our way of life that many people find it difficult to see how widespread it is; when we look more closely, we can see that things which appear normal often have a racist impact (i.e. creating or maintaining racism and racial inequalities) - It's difficult to persuade white people to tackle racism, because even if they are concerned about it, the advantages it brings make it hard to see why they should take specific actions; they have to be able to see why it's in their interest to do so ('interest convergence') - The voices of people who experience racism should be at the forefront when aiming to tackle it, and change can only happen this way from the ground up

-Many anti-racist trainers will also draw on postcolonial studies in explaining how racism as we know it today has developed:9
+Many anti-racist trainers will also draw on postcolonial studies in explaining how racism as we know it today has developed:11

-- The origins of racism lie in the historical efforts of nations like Britain to dominate ethnic groups in other nations, with a particular impact on non-white groups, who were racialised using pseudo-science and racial stereotyping - The impact of this process of racialisation and the power imbalance it served to justify continues into the present day
+- The origins of racism lie in the historical efforts of nations like Britain to dominate ethnic groups in other nations, with a particular impact on non-white groups who were negatively impacted by the process of racialisation using pseudo-science and racial stereotyping to create false categories of difference between ethnic groups - The impact of this process of racialisation and the power imbalance it served to justify continues into the present day

-Although drawing from these well-established areas of research and study, a key feature of effective anti-racist practice today is that it responds to and develops alongside new theories and new contexts.
+Although drawing from these well-established areas of research and study, a key feature of effective anti-racist thought today is that it responds to and develops alongside new theories and new contexts.
 This means that you can expect trainers to be informed by a wide variety of viewpoints, for instance interculturalism, multiculturalism, intersectionality and pluralism.
 They will also be responsive to the changing social and political environment - changes in how racialisation and racism manifest over time.